openshift/enhancements/enhancements/network/on-prem-dual-stack-vips.md

       description: ingressIP is an external IP...
       type: string
     ingressIPs:
-      description: ingressIPv4 is a list of  external IPs...
+      description: ingressIPs is a list of  external IPs...
       type: array
     nodeDNSIP:
     ...